Panorama X Brings the Legendary Mac Database Back to the Future

 Credits are based on concurrent usage.
 So if you use Panorama X on two Macs during a given month, but never at the same time, those computers effectively share a credit.
 Use two computers simultaneously on the same account, however, and that’ll cost you a second credit.
 On the other hand, if you don’t use Panorama X at all in a given month, you won’t use up any credits, and those unused credits roll over to the next month.
 For intermittent usage, even a 12-month subscription could last several years.

 Because of this system of checking credits, Panorama X does need to talk to ProVUE’s servers from time to time, but the app is quite lenient in the way it treats these periodic check-ins (see the FAQ page for details).
-Indeed, even if you fall behind on your payments, Panorama X will still let you access your data (albeit with regular reminders to pay).
+Indeed, even if you fall behind on your payments, Panorama X will still let you access your data, albeit with regular reminders to pay.
 A welcome side effect of this subscription scheme is that Panorama X has no serial numbers and requires no installer — you can simply drag the app into your Applications folder.
 All in all, this is perhaps the most humane subscription model I’ve seen, and for me, paying $5 a month for something so powerful is an absolute no-brainer.

 Who Needs Panorama X -- All of Panorama’s fantastic features notwithstanding, is this a product you need?
 I spent an unreasonable amount of time puzzling over the question of who needs a desktop database app in general these days, let alone Panorama X in particular.
 I know the sorts of data I need to keep track of myself, both personally and professionally, for which a database is the obvious solution, but my needs are idiosyncratic.